penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 !!! info "Enable mariadb service"

-    Red Hat / SUSE / Ubuntu
     ```bash
-    systemctl enable mariadb --now
+    sudo systemctl enable mariadb --now
     ```

-This command will both enable and start the MariaDB service.
-Once the service is running, you can verify that the installation was successful by checking the version of MariaDB using the following command:
+This command will both enable and start the MariaDB service and since this will be the first time the service is started, it will initialize the database directory.
+With the MariaDB service now up and running, you can verify that the installation was successful by checking the version of MariaDB using the following command:

 !!! info "Check Mariadb version"

-    Red Hat / SUSE / Ubuntu
     ```bash
     mariadb -V
     ```

 The expected output should resemble this:

-!!! info ""

-    ```
+???+ example "MariaDB version example"

+    ```shell-session
+    localhost:~ $ mariadb -V
     mariadb  Ver 15.1 Distrib 10.11.14-MariaDB, for Linux (x86_64) using  EditLine wrapper
     ```